 You can apply with a variety of relevant examination qualifications, and these do not necessarily have to include both languages and history; we will expect you to demonstrate an interest in both subjects and we will assess you on your potential to succeed in them.
 A-Level/IB Higher level (or equivalent) is required for the languages to be studied post-A level; and evidence of language ability for the languages studied from scratch.

 Can I take a gap year?

-What does the application process involve and how should I prepare?
+What does the application process involve and how can I prepare?

 You will normally have two interviews, one in each subject.
 Be prepared to discuss your relevant interests and potential directions you may wish to follow.
-When you apply, we will ask you to submit two examples of recent work, which will be available to interviewers.
+You will have an interview on your chosen language, whether you will be studying it from scratch or post A-level.

 Where can I find out more?

 For the modern language side, post A-level students should aim to read a short novel or two, a play and perhaps even some poetry in your chosen language areas either in the original or, if need be, in translation.
-You might also like to read an introductory book on the study of language such as David Crystal’s Introducing Linguistics.
+It is useful to gain some insight into how languages work by reading a book such as David Crystal’s Introducing Linguistics.
 Reading foreign newspapers or magazines and watching films would also be very useful.
 If you intend to take a language from scratch you should aim to acquaint yourself with the culture of that language through reading works in translation, watching films and following news and current affairs.